tylerlong/react-subx/README.md

 #### Minimize rendering

-When working together with a frontend framework such as React, it is important to control the number of re-render.
+When working with a frontend framework such as React, it is important to control the number of re-render.
 Lots of re-render often leads to performance issues.

 `react-subx` takes care of this for us automatically.
 We don't need to define `shouldComponentUpdate`.